How Does Scoring Work In Formula 1?

 In addition, the driver that posts the fastest lap in the race also gets an extra point, as long as they are in the top 10.

-For teams that do not have the means to contend for the World Championships, finishing inside the scoring zone is considered to be the goal, and for some teams doing so is what characterizes a successful race weekend.
-Also, analyzing the points standings can give you a really good understanding of which teams are the strongest.
+For teams that do not have the means to contend for the World Championships, finishing inside the scoring zone is considered to be the goal, and for some teams, doing so is what characterizes a successful race weekend.
+Analyzing the point standings is a good way to understand which teams are the strongest.
 Points are also used to compare teammates.
-If throughout a season, a driver has many more points than their teammate, it can be said that they have been performing better than the teammate, as they have the same car with the same potential.
+If, throughout a season, a driver has many more points than their teammate, it can be said that they have been performing better than the teammate, as they have similar cars using the same setup.

 F1 Sprint Points